The Science behind Velocity Based Training

 Far too often lifters simply go through the motions, lifting at a comfortable tempo, cruising through.

-The simple intention to lift every set as fast as possible - even if you don't actually move any faster - will improve your rate of force development, up-regulate the largest and strongest type II motor units, and ultimately increase the transfer of our training into enhanced power.
+The simple intention to lift every rep as fast as possible - even if you don't actually move any faster - will improve your rate of force development, up-regulate the largest and strongest type II motor units, and ultimately increase the transfer of our training into enhanced power.
 Although it can be tricky to study intent in isolation.

 When this is applied to warm up sets it can increase the post activation potentiation of the nervous system priming you for the heaviest sets of the day.